 - Dynamic Shadow Maps

 Choose academic year and curriculum

-- As of academic year 2019/20, IDA - Discrete Mathematics course won't be opened and will instead be replaced with IDM - Discrete Mathematics and ILG - Linear Algebra courses.
+- As of academic year 2019/20, IDA - Discrete Mathematics course isn't opened and was instead replaced with IDM - Discrete Mathematics and ILG - Linear Algebra courses.
 Students that haven't completed the IDA course are obliged to enroll in both replacement courses - IDM and ILG - at the earliest opportunity.
 Students that have completed the IDA course cannot enroll in either of the replacement courses.

-- As of academic year 2019/20, IMA - Mathematical Analysis course won't be opened and will instead be replaced with IMA1 - Mathematical Analysis 1 (as of academic year 2019/20) and IMA2 - Mathematical Analysis 2 (opened from academic year 2020/21) courses.
+- As of academic year 2019/20, IMA - Mathematical Analysis course isn't opened and was instead replaced with IMA1 - Mathematical Analysis 1 (as of academic year 2019/20) and IMA2 - Mathematical Analysis 2 (opened from academic year 2020/21) courses.
 Students that haven't completed the IMA course are obliged to enroll in both replacement courses - IMA1 and IMA2 - at the earliest opportunity.
 Students that have completed the IMA course cannot enroll in either of the replacement courses.

-- As of academic year 2020/21, INM - Numerical Methods and Probability course won't be opened and will instead be replaced with IPT - Probability and Statistics course.
+- As of academic year 2020/21, INM - Numerical Methods and Probability course isn't opened and was instead replaced with IPT - Probability and Statistics course.
 Students that haven't completed the INM course are obliged to enroll in the replacement course - IPT - at the earliest opportunity.
 Students that have completed the INM course cannot enroll in the replacement course.

 - Failing to complete either of the three courses mentioned above does not count towards the option to repeat the replacement compulsory courses.